 Section Six - Health CATEGORY NI Α G N/A TIME GIVEN 6.1 Health Promotion and Preventative Health Meas ures An immunization record is available for each child, obtained at the time of admission to the institution.
-Immunization records are certified by a 6.1.1 health authority as adequate for school entry.
-Medical reasons for non- immunization are clearly documented by a health professional.
-V 0.1.1 initialization are clearly documented by a fleatin professional.
-V A medical certificate of health is available for each child, obtained at the time of admission to the institution, and indicating that the child can 6.1.2 attend an early childhood institution. ٧ An illness record is available for each child at the institution, obtained at the time of admission to the institution, and indicating all significant illnesses the child has had in the past, all current illnesses and whether they are acute (i.e. short term and expected to last less than 3 months) or chronic (long term and expected to last less than 3 months) and all current medications.
-For children with illnesses, the medical report also 6.1.3 states activities which the child may and may not participate in. ٧ A use diseasing we sould be a unitable for each shill at the ineasity time, which A medication record is available for each child at the institution, obtained at the time of admission to the institution, and indicating all significant illnesses the child has had in the past, all current illnesses and whether they are acute (i.e. short term and expected to last less than 3 months) or chronic (long term and expected to last more than 3 months) and all current medications.
-For children with illnesses, the medical report also N 2 Month(s) 6.1.4 states activities which the child may and may not participate in.
+Immunization records are certified by a health authority as adequate for school entry.
+Medical reasons for non- 6.1.1 immunization are clearly documented by a health professional. ٧ A medical certificate of health is available for each child, obtained at the time of admission to the institution, and indicating that the child can 6.1.2 attend an early childhood institution. ٧ 3 Month(s) An illness record is available for each child at the institution, obtained at the time of admission to the institution, and indicating all significant illnesses the child has had in the past, all current illnesses and whether they are acute (i.e. short term and expected to last less than 3 months) or chronic (long term and expected to last more than 3 months) and all current medications.
+For children with illnesses, the medical report also 6.1.3 states activities which the child may and may not participate in. ٧ A medication record is available for each child at the institution, obtained at the time of admission to the institution, and indicating all significant illnesses the child has had in the past, all current illnesses and whether they are acute (i.e. short term and expected to last less than 3 months) or chronic (long term and expected to last more than 3 months) and all 611 current medications.
+For children with illnesses, the medical report also ./ 2 Month(s) 6.1.4 states activities which the child may and may not participate in.
 There is a written health plan for children and staff.
 The health plan is ٧ 3 Month(s) 6.1.5 discussed with every new member of staff. ٧ The health plan includes standard procedures for emergency medical care, including an evacuation plan to be used in an emergency.
 The plan 6.1.6 is discussed with every new member of staff. ٧ The health plan includes the provision of a separate room or area for isolation and policies for determining which children need to be isolated.
 The provision of an isolation area and policies for determining which children need to be isolated is discussed with every new member of 6.1.7 staff. ٧ The health plan includes procedures for the management of communicable diseases, including provision of a separate room for isolation of the child, sending the child home as soon as is practical and re-admitting the child only after a medical report indicating good health has been obtained.
-The procedures for the management of 6.1.8 communicable diseases are discussed with every new member of staff. ٧ The health plan includes a description of common childhood illnesses, procedures for the treatment of such illnesses and precautions to 6.1.9 protect the health of other children and staff at the institution. ٧
+The procedures for the management of 6.1.8 communicable diseases are discussed with every new member of staff. ٧ The health plan includes a description of common childhood illnesses, procedures for the treatment of such illnesses and precautions to 6.1.9 protect the health of other children and staff at the institution.
+V